extratone/bilge/drafts/SiriTTS.md

 ![Old Siri TTS Shortcuts](https://i.snap.as/I0Yh0jNn.png)

-Personally, though, I must admit that I found it more of a full *application* than a Shortcut with its full interactive UI menu and darn near *800 actions*, so I made my own set of Shortcuts based on the same idea - using iPhone’s native screen recording feature to capture audio of Siri reading aloud - and varying only by input (manual text input, getting text from a file, or simply reading text from the clipboard.)
+I must admit that I found Adam’s shortcut more of a full *application* than a speedy personal automation, with its full interactive UI menu and darn near *800 actions*, so I made my own set of shortcuts based on the same idea - using iPhone’s native screen recording feature to capture audio of Siri reading aloud - and varying only by input (manual text input, getting text from a file, or simply reading text from the clipboard.)
 I’d then send the resulting screen recording in its original video format to my PC, where I’d drop it in [Audacity](https://www.audacityteam.org), in which I’d run [a simple macro](https://github.com/extratone/bilge/blob/main/configuration/Audacity/TruncatenAmpMacro.txt) on the audio that truncates silence and amplifies the result so that the loudest point touches the rails.
 Then, I’d export it, pass it through [Mp3Tag](https://www.mp3tag.de/en/) to perfect its metadata, and finally push the end-result .mp3 file to [a folder in *The Psalms* GitHub Repository](https://github.com/extratone/bilge/tree/main/audio/TTS).
 (I’ll show you how to embed a web-bound audio file with its direct URL in a webpage in the guide below.)
 This example was made using this method, but with Siri’s original United States English Voice (for [my Tweetbot 6 review](https://bilge.world/tweetbot-6-ios-review):)

 <audio controls>
   <source src="https://github.com/extratone/bilge/raw/main/audio/TTS/Tweetbot%206%20for%20iOS%20Review%20TTS.mp3">